christy-yao/cy-portfolio-templates/final-project-part-one.md

 <img src="Part1-1.2.jpg" width="700">

 ## 2. The Environment: Swiping Culture
 Dating apps have transformed how people connect.
 Nearly half of users are looking for a long-term partner, while about four in ten prefer casual dating.
-Smaller groups use them primarily for hookups (24%) or simply to make new friends (22%)[^2].
+Smaller groups use them primarily for hookups or simply to make new friends[^2].

 <img src="Part1-2.1.jpg" width="800">